 Please Note the Following Important Tax Information:

-- Delinquent tax information is located on the right-hand side of your bill.
+- Tax lien information, if applicable, is located on the right-hand side of your bill.
 The 2001 Montana Legislature passed a law that requires the tax bill to indicate that a tax lien certificate or an assignment of the tax lien has been issued on the property.
 If this notation appears on your bill, you should contact the Treasurer’s office for information.

 - The Tax Payer Number (formerly known as SUID number), which can be located in top right hand corner, should be referred to when making your payment.
 It is also very helpful to have this number when requesting information by phone.